Last Updated on

 At this stage, you need to enter the quantities of all the stock you are planning to send.

-You may be given alerts recommending you not to send certain items, for example, if they have been slow moving in the past.
+You may be given alerts recommending you not to send certain items, for example, if they have been slow moving in the past or demand is currently reduced.

 You can also use a copy of a previous plan and make changes to it to save time, which will come in handy when the time comes to restock.